MachoDrone/HostLogs/README.md

-# Collect Logs before restarting Host.
+# Collect Logs before restarting Host. (deprecated)
 If you have an issue, consider collecting your logs before restarting  your Host.
 Once the Host is started, the previous logs are deleted.